-Welcome to rctclient's documentation!¶
+Welcome to rctclient's documentation!

 This documentation covers the rctclient python library, used to interact with solar inverters by RCT Power GmbH by implementing their proprietary "RCT Power Serial Communication Protocol".
 It also serves as documentation of the protocol itself.
+As such, the main focus is on supporting the vendors devices, but the library can be used for own implementations just as well.

 Disclaimer: Neither the python library nor this documentation is in any way affiliated with or supported by RCT Power GmbH in any way.
 Do not ask them for support regarding anything concerning the content of the material provided by this project.